Bryan-Legend/asteria/README.md

 ### Enemy Creation Tutorial

-In this 10 minute video I show you how create a proximity mine enemy type.
+This 10 minute video shows you how create a proximity mine enemy type.
 It shows the basics of the EnemyType class and how to do things like play an animation, delay an action using the enemy scheduler and create an explosion in the map terrain engine.
 It also explains how to setup your plugin project.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=CwBFFtkam44" target="_blank"><img src="http://img.youtube.com/vi/CwBFFtkam44/0.jpg" width="480" height="360" border="10" /></a>